-In Orthopedic surgery implants may refer to devices that are placed over or within bones to hold a fracture reduction and prosthesis would be the more appropriate term for devices that replace a part or whole of a defunct joint.
+In orthopaedic surgery implants may refer to devices that are placed over or within bones to hold a fracture reduction and prosthesis would be the more appropriate term for devices that replace a part or whole of a defunct joint.
 In this context implants may be placed within the body (internal) or placed over the body (external).

 An implant may also refer to a medication based on a drug suspended in a slow-release solid polypeptide carrier.
 These are usually administered by subcutaneous injection.
-Two types of commonly implanted electonic biomedical devices are cochlear implants and pacemakers.
+Two types of commonly implanted electronic biomedical devices are cochlear implants and pacemakers.

 A cochlear implant is a surgically implanted electronic device that can help provide a sense of sound to a person who is profoundly deaf or severely hard of hearing.

 The cochlear implant is often referred to as a bionic ear.
 Unlike other kinds of hearing aids, the cochlear implant doesn't amplify sound, but works by directly stimulating any functioning auditory nerves inside the cochlea with electrical impulses.
 (Named after the Latin word for snail shell, the cochlea is a coiled, tapered tube containing the auditory branch of the mammalian inner ear.
 Its core component is the Organ of Corti, the sensory organ of hearing).